Online jobs for artists are tricky to find.

 In the past, online jobs for artists were exclusive to work that requires no team effort.

 For example, t-shirt design, tattoo design, and graphic design can all be done by a single person and have been known to be a good fit for work-from-home settings.

 Meanwhile, animation work and marketing-related jobs such as branding or advertising often require multiple people in a team of artists to complete the work.

 The advancement of communication tools and collaboration apps, as well as how companies now embrace the work-from-home culture have made working with a team easier, even if you actually perform your work at home.

 This means the majority of the artistic jobs traditionally available in office-based settings are most likely available as work-at-home jobs as well.

 10 Online Art Job Ideas

 Logo designers are in demand now more than ever.
 With how easy it is to start a business these days, everyone is looking for creative ways to showcase their new brands.

-Fiverr is where most logo designers hang out, but if you’re looking for a more stable job, go over Indeed to check what jobs are available for graphic design.
+Fiverr is where most logo designers hang out, but if you’re looking for a steadier gig or even a stable job, go over to Indeed to check what jobs are available for graphic design.